mpggu/staff-directory/readme.md

 # Staff-directory

-This is a fork of the excellent WordPress plugin [https://wordpress.org/plugins/staff-directory/](Staff Directory).
+This is a fork of the excellent WordPress plugin [Staff Directory](https://wordpress.org/plugins/staff-directory/).
 Please don't use this fork unless you know what you're doing.

 ## Plugin Features